w3f/polkadot-wiki/docs/learn-faq.md

 of validators could reasonably scale up.
 However, increasing validators above one thousand remains a goal for later iterations of Polkadot.

-It is also worth mentioning that one thousand validators is already higher than the number of validators of similar PoS chains with comparable levels of economic security as Polkadot.
-The closes contenders are operating with around 150 validators, while Kusama is running with 180 securely.
+It is also worth mentioning that one thousand validators is more than the number of validators of similar PoS chains with comparable levels of economic security as Polkadot.
+The closest contenders are operating with around 150 validators, while Kusama is running with 180 securely as of April 2020.

-Additionally, other projects sometimes have a different definition of _validator_ that approximates more closely to just remote signing keys without the full set-up of a validating node.
+Additionally, other projects sometimes have a different definition of _validator_ that approximates more closely to remote signing keys without the full operation of a validating node.
 On Polkadot, each validator is running their own validating node and performing full verification of the Relay Chain, voting on finality, producing blocks in their decided slots, and verifying parachain state transitions.
 Other projects may consider validators and "validating nodes" as